 Paroxysmal AFib comes and goes.
 It begins and ends spontaneously.
 The irregular heartbeat may last anywhere from several seconds to a week.
 However, most episodes of paroxysmal AFib resolve themselves within 24 hours.

 Paroxysmal AFib may be asymptomatic, which means that you experience no apparent symptoms.
-The first line of treatment for asymptomatic paroxysmal AFib may be lifestyle changes, such as eliminating caffeine and reducing stress, in addition to medications as preventative measures.
+The first line of treatment for asymptomatic paroxysmal AFib may be lifestyle changes, such as reducing daily caffeine consumption and reducing stress, in addition to medications as preventative measures.

 Persistent AFib also begins spontaneously.
 It lasts at least seven days and may or may not end on its own.
 Medical intervention such as cardioversion, in which your doctor shocks your heart into rhythm, may be needed to stop an acute, persistent AFib episode.
 Lifestyle changes and medications may be used as preventive measures.